 ShellCheck – A Free Utility To Find Bugs In Your Shell Scripts

-I just wrote a script and wanted to check if there is any bugs in it.
-Is there any way to do it easily?
-Yes, of course!
+You just wrote a script and wanted to check if there are any bugs in it, but you don’t know how?
+No worries!
 Now, you can easily find bugs in your shell scripts using ShellCheck.
 ShellCheck is a static analysis tool for shell scripts.
-It will tell you immediately if there is any error in your shell scripts instantly.
+It will tell you immediately if there is any errors in your shell scripts instantly.
 It is written in Haskell language and freely distributed under GPLv3.

 - Check for incorrect quoting,